BlackPearl7703/Infit/README.md

+## Infit - train urself anywhere

+# Introduction
+This project is a frontend website for gym exercises that allows users to register, view exercise methods, watch YouTube tutorials, and customize their workout plans based on muscle name, time available, location, and equipment.

 ## Usage

 This starter pack includes a basic setup for using **Tailwind CSS with React**.
 To start building your own components and styles, follow these steps: